 Gonzo recently replaced the Rotax 277 engine with a Chevy small block V-8 engine.
 He figures it has enough power for his aerobatic routines, especially the tail slide, the hammerhead and the lomcevak.
 He hasn't tried those out yet, but plans to do so at his next major fly-in.
 Also, the V-8 offers the ultimate in redundancy.
 If one cylinder goes out, he still has 7 left!
 Plus, any qualified shade tree mechanic worth his salt can perform "an annual inspection" on it.
 In fact, Gonzo already has his STM (Shade Tree Mechanic) certificate, so he is all set to go.

-Gonzo chose a 72"x 2"x 4" single laminated "Lowes" brand prop which he personally handcrafted to his own meticulous specifications.
+Gonzo chose a 72"x 2"x 4" single laminated "Lowes" brand prop which he personally handcrafted to his own meticulous specifications with a fine-toothed chainsaw.
 He finally found one that did not disintegrate at max RPM (and also did not shower curious bystanders with shrapnel).
-He personally "flight tested" the prop on the back of a homemade go-cart at the local dragstrip.
+He personally "flight tested" the prop on the back of a homemade go-cart at the local drag strip.
 He says that the moderate vibration he experiences from the slightly out-of-balance prop doesn't really affect performance much and only gives him minor nosebleed.
-While he insists that the selected airframe/power plant combination will not exceed the 55 knot (ie. 63 mph) maximum ultralight airspeed, Gonzo says it will reach that speed from a standing start in 2.1 seconds ... but he has to be careful to keep the wheels on the ground ... lest it make several rolls on takeoff.
+While he insists that the selected airframe/power plant combination will not exceed the 55 knot (ie. 63 mph) maximum ultralight airspeed, Gonzo says that he can reach that speed from a standing start in 2.1 seconds ... but he has to be careful to keep the wheels on the ground ... lest it make several rolls on takeoff.

 He has also added a rather unique and innovative feature of his own invention, which he calls his "catimeter" ... basically, a cat on a leash.
 He reasons that a cat can always maintain its balance and distinguish UP from DOWN, so this addition should prove invaluable when flying on cloudy or foggy days when he can't see the ground.

-Gonzo's career goal is to eventually become a BFI some day ... due to the lucrative earnings potential.
-However, he is having problems with terms like PREFLIGHT, STALL, SPIN, WEIGHT & BALANCE, VFR, IFR, MSL, and AGL.
-Therefore, we predict that he may experience further difficulties with more recent terms like "sport pilot", "light sport aircraft" and "driver's license medical".
+Gonzo's career goal is to eventually become a SPI some day ... due to the lucrative earnings potential.
+However, he is having problems with terms like SAFETY, AIRSPEED and STALL, so we predict that he may experience further problems with terms like FARs, PREFLIGHT, SPIN, WEIGHT & BALANCE, VFR, IFR, MSL, and AGL.